CodeYourFuture/Module-Databases/E-Commerce/readme.md

 ## Acceptance Criteria

-- [ ] The `cyf_ecommerce` database is imported and set up correctly
+- [Y] The `cyf_ecommerce` database is imported and set up correctly
-- [ ] The database schema is drawn correctly to visualize relationships between tables
+- [Y] The database schema is drawn correctly to visualize relationships between tables
-- [ ] The SQL queries retrieve the correct data according to the tasks listed above
+- [Y] The SQL queries retrieve the correct data according to the tasks listed above
-- [ ] The pull request with the answers to the tasks is opened on the `main` branch of the `E-Commerce` repository
+- [Y] The pull request with the answers to the tasks is opened on the `main` branch of the `E-Commerce` repository